mathgeotop/mathgeotop.github.io/_notes/Algebraic Topology.md.md

 location: "Hong Kong, China"
 ---

 This is a notes mainly focus on fiber bundles, K-theory, characteristic theory, follows the content in the book fiber bundles and homotopy theory by Dai Tamaki.
-I learned this course not so good, thanks for hll who gives me this probability to study this.